IceRoboticsLtd/tacit/Deploying NodeJS as AWS Elastic Beanstalk Application.md

 ========= Test Locally =========

 At this point we would test our application locally before deploying to Elastic Beanstalk.
-Suppose we find a few issues, we fix them before commiting our changes to Git.
+Suppose we find a few issues, we fix them before committing our changes to Git.

+========= Deploy to AWS Elastic Beanstalk =========

+After testing our application, we are ready to deploy it to Elastic Beanstalk.
+Deploying requires the following steps:

+- Configure Elastic Beanstalk.

+- Deploy a sample application.

+- Update the sample application with our application.

+When we update the sample application with our application, Elastic Beanstalk replaces the existing sample application version with our new application version in the existing environment.

 ... more